dbernheisel/bernheisel.com/posts/20200925-nostalgia-programming.md

 ```

 In Elixir, we're pattern-matching on the result of `this_might_work()`, and
-that function returns a maybe monad.
+that function returns a result monad.
 The monad in this case is a 2-item tuple.
 The tuple begins with either `:ok` or `:error` which is metadata about the
 accompanied data. `{METADATA, DATA}`